 SaskTel is the leading provider of Information and Communications Technology (ICT) products, services, and solutions in Saskatchewan.
-We have built the most extensive broadband networks throughout the province for the benefit of our customers-the people and businesses of Saskatchewan.
-With approximately \$1.3 billion in annual revenue and over 1.4 million customer connections, SaskTel is a major contributor to building Saskatchewan's economy.
+We are building the most extensive and advanced broadband networks throughout the province for the benefit of our customers-the people and businesses of Saskatchewan.
+With approximately \$1.3 billion in annual revenue and over 1.4 million customer connections, SaskTel is a major contributor to Saskatchewan's economy.